 Who Can Use the Program?

-Listen to Read can be used by children of any age, because it is a gradual, progressive program.
+Your child can use the program at any age because it is a gradual, progressive program.
 It is ideally targeted to children of primary school age, though the advanced lessons are at high school reading level.

-Most children will be familiar with the content in the first few lessons, but may need revision of this content i.e. basic letter names and sounds to remediate gaps in these early concepts.
-They can then work through the rest of the program at their own pace with the help of an adult reader.
+Your child should be familiar with the content in the first few lessons but may need revision with basic letter names and sounds to fill in the gaps in these concepts.
+He or she can then work through the rest of the program at their own pace with the help of an adult reader.

 Teenagers and Adults

 Listen to Read can give struggling teenagers and adults a new start.
-Being unable to read easily in high school or the work place, or even as a parent, can be both embarrassing and can hold you back in life.
+Being unable to read easily in high school or the workplace, or even as a parent, can be both embarrassing and can hold you back in life.
 The program easily identifies a suitable starting point for revision.
 The earlier lessons can be skipped if they are too basic.
-Teenagers and adults can work at their own pace gradually developing advanced level skills
+You can work at your own pace, gradually developing advanced level skills.

 The Listen to Read program is very suitable for use in the classroom as well as at home.
 It was designed by an experienced teacher with school applications in mind.
 By combining an intensive phonics-based curriculum with whole word approaches, word attack skills and syllabification, the program covers all the essential reading skills.
 It has therefore proven very effective in remediating reading for those children who may have fallen through the cracks with other programs.